How a literature-based curriculum can ignite your children's passion to learn

-Again: Wouldn't you rather read five hundred paragraphs like those from Johnny Tremain, than just one or two like the textbook paragraphs above?
+Wouldn't you rather read five hundred paragraphs like those from Johnny Tremain, than just one or two like the textbook paragraphs above?

-Yes, literature-rich homeschooling may take more time.
+Yes, literature-based homeschooling may take more time.
 (Maybe.)
 The difference is, your kids (and you!) will quit counting it as "school" and begin to think of it as something you do because you want to.

-While textbooks will likely bore your children and cause them to tune out, literature-rich homeschooling will excite them and encourage them to learn.
+While textbooks will likely bore your children and cause them to tune out, literature-based homeschooling will excite them and encourage them to learn.
 That's why we're unafraid to give you our One-Year Guarantee: "Your kids will love to learn or your money back."
 Can you imagine a textbook publisher making a similar promise?